Porto Alegre: Religion

 According to the 2010 population census, the population of Porto Alegre is made up of Roman Catholics (63.85%); Protestants or evangelicals (11.65%); spiritists (7.03%); Umbanda and Candomblé (3.35%); the unreligious (10.38%) and people of other religions (3.64%).

+Catholicism has lost proportionally fewer followers in Porto Alegre than in other Brazilian capitals.
+Missionary evangelicals are experiencing a slight decline, and in absolute numbers, Lutherans are the overwhelming majority; Pentecostals, although their numbers are on the rise, still have the smallest proportion among all Brazilian capitals, except for Teresina, and their growth rate is the slowest of all the capitals.
+The most important branches of Pentecostalism in the capital of Rio Grande do Sul are the Assembly of God and the Universal Church of the Kingdom of God.

 The Church of Jesus Christ of Latter-day Saints has a temple in Porto Alegre.

+Crime

+The number of violent crimes has been dropping steadily since 2018.

 Politics, government and citizenship

 The executive branch is headed by the mayor of the municipality, which includes departments and other public administration bodies directly and indirectly.
 The legislature is represented by the City Council.

 It hosted the first three editions of the World Social Forum in 2001, 2002 and 2003.
 The third edition attracted 20,763 delegates from 130 countries, with a total audience of 100,000 people from all parts of the world.

 Participatory budgeting

 A feature of public administration in Porto Alegre is the adoption of a system of popular participation in the definition of public investment, called the Participatory Budget.
 The first full participatory budgeting process was developed in the city starting in 1989.
 Participatory budgeting in its most meaningful form took place in the city from 1991 to 2004.
 Participatory budgeting was part of a number of innovative reform programs to overcome severe inequality in living standards amongst city residents.
 One third of the city's residents lived in isolated slums at the city outskirts, lacking access to public amenities (water, sanitation, health care facilities, and schools).